The suprema of selector processes with the application to positive infinitely divisible processes: Positive empirical processes

 \section{Positive empirical processes}

-The overall strategy is as in the previous section.
-We want to partition $E$ into a sequence of appropriately small sets with respect to the measure $\mu$, argue that it is enough to investigate only one representative of each of the partition sets and therefore reduce the problem to the selector case.
-The main difference is that the analogues of indicators from Step $5$ are now not independent.
-To deal with this fact we first prove a version of Theorem \ref{main1}. \\
+The proof of Theorem \ref{twemp} is similar to the one in the previous section.
+We want to partition $E$ into a sequence of appropriately small sets with respect to the measure $\mu$, argue that it is enough to investigate only one representative of each of the partition sets, and therefore reduce the problem to the selector case.
+The main difference is that the analogs of indicators from Step $7$ are now not independent.
+To deal with this fact, we first prove a version of Theorem \ref{main1}. \\